mds322/HydrolysateIce/README.md

 #Dependencies
 •ColabFold (https://github.com/sokrypton/ColabFold) && (https://github.com/YoshitakaMo/localcolabfold)

 •PyPept (https://github.com/Boehringer-Ingelheim/pyPept)

 •GenIce2 (https://github.com/vitroid/GenIce)

 •GROMACS (https://www.gromacs.org) ;version > 4.5

-•GROMACS Force-field Files:CHARMM36m and OPLS-AA/M force-fields; these must be obtained from the respective groups (https://mackerell.umaryland.edu/) & (https://zarbi.chem.yale.edu/)
+•GROMACS Force-field Files: CHARMM36m and OPLS-AA/M force-fields; these must be obtained from the respective groups (https://mackerell.umaryland.edu/) & (https://zarbi.chem.yale.edu/)

+•(Optional, but higly suggested) •PSSPred (https://zhanggroup.org/PSSpred/); note: Be sure to also download the non-reduntant library for PSSPred from the Zhang Lab webpage.

 #Setup/Install

 1) Download/clone this repo
 2) Generate a conda (or python virtual environment) and install Colabfold (AlphaFold2), PyPept, and GenIce2
+3) Download and install PSSPred
-3) Install GROMACS
+4) Install GROMACS
-4) Download CHARMM36M and OPLS-AA/M (gromacs formatted) force-field directories and place into cloned repo directory
+5) Download CHARMM36M and OPLS-AA/M (gromacs formatted) force-field directories and place into cloned repo directory
-5) Rename downloaded directories to charmm36m.ff and oplsaam.ff and add (as the first line in the file) charmm36m to the charmm36m.ff/forcefield.doc file and oplsaam to the oplsaam/forcefield.doc file
+6) Rename downloaded directories to charmm36m.ff and oplsaam.ff and add (as the first line in the file) charmm36m to the charmm36m.ff/forcefield.doc file and oplsaam to the oplsaam/forcefield.doc file
-6) Modify the HYDRC.bash file to activate the conda enviroment that contains ColabFold, Genice2, and PyPept.
+7) Modify the HYDRC.bash file to activate the conda enviroment that contains ColabFold, Genice2, PyPept, and PSSPred.
 Ensure that GROMACS is in your path;
-7) run "source HYDRC.bash" to put everything in your working path and have your conda environment activate
+9) run "source HYDRC.bash" to put everything in your working path and have your conda environment activate
-8) Copy the *.mdp files from this repo into your working directory <--This is needed to make the BuildGromacsInput_gmx/gmxmpi.bash work correctly.
+10) Copy the *.mdp files from this repo into your working directory <--This is needed to make the BuildGromacsInput_gmx/gmxmpi.bash work correctly.
-9) Copy the WaterModels directory to your working directory <--This also is needed to make BuildGromacsInput_gmx/gmxmpi.bash script work correctly.
+11) Copy the WaterModels directory to your working directory <--This also is needed to make BuildGromacsInput_gmx/gmxmpi.bash script work correctly.

    *Note: If your directory contains spaces (running in a windows directory from WSL2, for instance), the GMXLIB path in the HYDRC.bash file should be explicitly written with proper escape characters for GROMACS to find the forcefield directories.
 Be sure to check gmx pdb2gmx (or gmx_mpi) will run with an abriatry test PDB file from the RCSB after sourcing.
 Be sure to check that the conda enviroment is also activated